atmasuko/Probit-logit-model-template/README.md

 # Probit/logit-model-template
-Coding a probit/logistic model in R
+Coding a logistic model in R